 “I am not bound to win, but I am bound to be true.
 I am not bound to succeed, but I am bound to live up to what light I have.”(Abraham Lincoln)

 Leadership as one of the most widely discussed and debated topics is also one of the most demanding sports activities for any individual, regarding leadership as a sports activity.
 A leader has to be fit both mentally and physically, having the capability of combining both spurts and long-distance activities into leadership practices.

-Expectations upon leaders are manyfold.
+Expectations upon leaders are manifold.
 In today´s corporate world, leaders are often evaluated through corporate surveys and employee feedback questionnaires/ discussions, also called 360 degree feedback reviews.
 Politicians receive feedback through media and from voters.
 At least in democratic states where freedom of speech exists, where all citizens have equal possibilities, and equal human rights.

 The importance of leadership is emphasized through the amount of discussion around, and research upon the topic, well-known journals and other media regularly publishing articles upon, and lists about, desired and important leadership qualities.
 Try to find a list of the most highly valued leadership qualities excluding INTEGRITY.
 Let me know if you can find one.
 I have not until this day.